syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 The procedure for zooming and panning for both layers is very similar.

-To learn more about our .NET MAUI Maps zoom and pan feature, you can check the below video.
+To learn more about our .NET MAUI Maps zoom and pan, you can check the below video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=uN9KUSpDMB0"%}